MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_irq_device_policy.md

 # _IRQ_DEVICE_POLICY enumeration (wdm.h)

 ## -description

-The <b>IRQ_DEVICE_POLICY</b> enumeration type indicates the policy the operating system can use to assign the interrupts from a device to different processors.
+The **IRQ_DEVICE_POLICY** enumeration type indicates the policy the operating system can use to assign the interrupts from a device to different processors.

 ## -enum-fields